GSA/digitalgov.gov/content/posts/2014-09-30-trends-on-tuesday-meet-the-mobile-power-users.md

 ---
+url: /2014/09/30/trends-on-tuesday-meet-the-mobile-power-users/
 date: 2014-09-30 11:21:09 -0400
-title: 'Trends on Tuesday\: Meet the Mobile Power Users'
+title: 'Trends on Tuesday: Meet the Mobile Power Users'
 summary: "U.S. Hispanics are ahead of the digital curve, according to an analysis of strategies of leading brands and forward-thinking marketers by Lisa Gevelber, Vice President of Americas Marketing.
 As we've noted before, Hispanics not only lead in adoption of new devices, they are also power users of mobile."
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Managing Digital
   - Mobile